chocolatey/docs/input/en-us/c4b-environments/azure/rdp.md

     | Name                | RDPAccess _(or similar)_         |
 1. Click `Add` at the bottom of the panel

-You should now be able to try [Connecting to the VM](xref:qdeazurerdp#connecting-to-the-vm)
+You should now be able to try [Connecting to the VM](xref:c4b-azure-rdp#connecting-to-the-vm)

 ## PowerShell

-For the sake of this section, we will assume that you have installed an up-to-date version of [Az modules](https://www.powershellgallery.com/packages/Az) and your session is authenticated with an account that has access to your Chocolatey for Business QDE Azure Environment.
+For the sake of this section, we will assume that you have installed an up-to-date version of [Az modules](https://www.powershellgallery.com/packages/Az) and your session is authenticated with an account that has access to your Chocolatey for Business Azure Environment.
 We also assume that you haven't made significant modifications to the deployed resources.

 To begin, we need to create a Public IP address for the VM.